ciriaco8834/startup-and-shutdown/README.md

 # startup-and-shutdown
-Yaml filfe for the startup and shutdown procedure of the kit.
+Yaml file for the startup and shutdown procedure of the kit. this is not to be sold it just a tool to speed up the process of the kit is not support by me or anyone is on your won risk.